 Early signs and symptoms often involve the hands.
 Fingers might get puffy, and the fingertips become white and numb, often in response to cold exposure.
-In later stages, some organs — such as the lungs, heart and kidneys — may be affected.
+In later stages, some organs — such as the lungs, heart and kidneys — can be affected.

 Early indications of mixed connective tissue disease can include:

-- Cold and numb fingers or toes (Raynaud's disease).
+- Cold and numb fingers or toes (Raynaud's phenomenon).
 In response to cold or stress, your fingers or toes might turn white and then purplish blue.
 After warming, the fingers or toes turn red.

 When to see a doctor

-See your doctor if you have signs and symptoms that interfere with your daily routine — particularly if you've already been diagnosed with lupus or another connective tissue disease.
+See your doctor if you have signs and symptoms that interfere with your daily routine — particularly if you've been diagnosed with lupus or another connective tissue disease.

+In connective tissue diseases, your immune system attacks the fibers that provide the framework and support for your body.
 Some people with mixed connective tissue disease have a family history of the condition.
-But the role of genetics in causing the disease remains unclear.
+But the role of genetics in the disease remains unclear.

 Mixed connective tissue disease can occur in people of any age.
 However, it appears to be most common in women under the age of 50.

 Mixed connective tissue disease can lead to serious complications, some of which can be fatal.
 Complications include:

 - High blood pressure in the lungs (pulmonary hypertension).
 This condition is a major cause of death in people with mixed connective tissue disease.